microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 There are three cases that can lead the consumption of repair data:

 -   When a subtree's deletion is inverted
--   When the overwrite of node's value is inverted
+-   When the overwrite of a node's value is inverted
 -   When a deleted node is resurrected by a move that was concurrent to, but sequenced after, the deletion, and that move's destination lies within the document tree.
     (This last scenario is not yet supported and is subject to debate.)